-Issue 7: Land Use and Zoning along the old highway
+Issue 7: Land Use and Zoning Along the Old Highway

 The current highway corridor will still carry a substantial volume of traffic following the opening of the upgraded section.
 Gympie itself will remain a significant traffic generator, as will other destinations such as Southside and points further west along the Wide Bay Highway.
-It is hoped that a significant proportion of the heavy vehicle traffic that currently passes through the Gympie urban area will bypass the town and improve the overall amenity of the town.
+It is expected that a significant proportion of the heavy vehicle traffic that currently passes through the Gympie urban area will bypass the town and improve the overall amenity of the town.

-There is scope to review of the land use zoning of some sites along the current highway corridor to improve business opportunities and realise community benefit outcomes where ongoing constraints such as flooding can be overcome.
-Tactically, this review will be better undertaken with the benefit some actual experience of the traffic flows as opposed to the flows forecast by traffic models.
+There is scope to review of the land use zoning of some sites along the current highway corridor to improve business opportunities and realise community benefit outcomes where constraints such as flooding can be overcome.
+Tactically, this review will be better undertaken with the experience of actual traffic flows as opposed to the flows forecast by traffic models.

-There is a non-urban component to the existing and soon to be by-passed Bruce Highway corridor as for the most part, this land is zoned rural.
-It is not proposed to review the zoning of this land as a consequence of the highway realignment.
+It is not proposed to review the zoning of the non-urban component of the existing highway corridor.
 However, it will be important to ensure that land use, landscaping and signage on these lands continues to be managed to avoid adverse amenity impacts.